Camille529/Camille529.github.io/README.md

 # Camille529.github.io
+# JavaScript Projects:
-This is where you can see my portfolio and projects I have done.
+This is where you can see my portfolio.

+## Projects
+* Portfolio Website
+This project was to showcase what I have done and give contact information.